How to become an Ofsted registered childminder

 • What other childcare providers are there in your local area, such as day nurseries, children's centres, after school clubs and other childminders?

-• Are you able to offer funded early education for 2, 3 and 4 year olds?
+• Are you able to offer funded early education entitlement (WPE, FEE and FEET)?

 • Are you able to offer childcare places to shift workers, such as the police, hospitals and airports, offering evenings and weekends?